griddynamics/Behavior-Analytic-Starter-Kit/Chapter 1.md

 Who wrote this Starter Kit and why?
 -----------------------------------
-This Behavior Analytics Starter Kit was developed by [Grid Dynamics](http://griddynamics.com), in partnership with [Qubell](http://qubell.com/), to promote understanding of how to design, implement, deploy and support modern analytics applications, such as Product Recommendations.
+This Behavioral Analytics Starter Kit was developed by [Grid Dynamics](http://griddynamics.com), in partnership with [Qubell](http://qubell.com/), to promote understanding of how to design, implement, deploy and support modern analytics applications, such as Product Recommendations.

 How does this Kit work?
 -----------------------
-Behavior Analytics Starter Kit has three main parts:
+Behavioral Analytics Starter Kit has three main parts:

 1) **A web store** that sells consumer products over the Internet.
 It is written in java based on open source [Broadleaf framework](http://www.broadleafcommerce.org/).
 Out of the box, Broadleaf framework doesn’t have product recommendations.
 We added them as a part of the check-out process.
 The product recommendation logic will match the items in the shopping card with other products often bought together and suggest additional items if they are found.
 This web store operates on three data sets that are relevant to the recommendation system: